j24043053-Nanda/j24043053-Nanda-CSC200-NandaKyaw/README.md

-# FOR LAB PRACTICE 1
+## Update for CSC200 LAB PRACTICE 1.